JoannaLapa/product-feedback-app/README.md

 # Frontend Mentor - Product feedback app solution

-This is the project which is still in progress.
-The main page is almost done.
-It would be a solution to the [Product feedback app challenge on Frontend Mentor, level guru](https://www.frontendmentor.io/challenges/product-feedback-app-wbvUYqjR6).
+It is a solution to the [Product feedback app challenge on Frontend Mentor, level guru](https://www.frontendmentor.io/challenges/product-feedback-app-wbvUYqjR6).

 ## Table of contents